Accenture/mercury-nodejs/guides/CHAPTER-1.md

 In the above example, the unique "route name" of the function is "hello.world".

 > Writing code in the first principle of "input-process-output" promotes Test Driven Development (TDD) because interface contact is clearly defined.
-Self-containment means code is more readable too.
+Self-containment means code is more readable.

 ### Event orchestration